 Two Threatened (SARA 2013) upland breeding bird species were observed in the RSA during upland breeding bird surveys: olive-sided flycatcher and Canada warbler.
-Olive-sided flycatcher was recorded at one point count location in the RSA (approximately 13 km east of the LSA) and prefer to nest on the edge of natural openings (e.g., rivers, muskegs, bogs, swamps) in open to semi-open mature forest stands in the boreal forest (COSEWIC 2007).
+Olive-sided flycatchers prefer to nest on the edge of natural openings (e.g., rivers, muskegs, bogs, swamps) in open to semi-open mature forest stands in the boreal forest (COSEWIC 2007).
 A large proportion of their breeding range is in Canada (54%) and they have suffered a 29% decline in population size in North America and Canada from 1996 to 2006 (COSEWIC 2007).

-Canada warblers were observed at five point count locations in the LSA and two point count locations in the RSA.
-Canada warbler is a forest nesting bird that uses many different breeding habitats (e.g., deciduous, coniferous, mixed, riparian shrub, and old growth forest), which often have a well-developed shrub understory (COSEWIC 2008).
+Canada warblers are a forest nesting bird that uses many different breeding habitats (e.g., deciduous, coniferous, mixed, riparian shrub, and old growth forest), which often have a well-developed shrub understory (COSEWIC 2008).
 They breed in all provinces except Nunavut, Newfoundland, and Labrador, and approximately 80% of their breeding range is in Canada (COSEWIC 2008).